kazi3121/Learning-Docker/README.md

-# Class 19 — Dockerizing a .NET API with PostgreSQL
+# Dockerizing a .NET API with PostgreSQL

 A minimal ASP.NET Core Web API (Todo CRUD) containerized with Docker and orchestrated with Docker Compose alongside a PostgreSQL database and pgAdmin.